MirasCarlo934/ReciMe-Coding-Challenge/README.md

 decision to the application client.

 ### Testing
 The current implementation includes a unit test for the service layer but no integration tests.
-While this is not a requirement in this coding challenge, reliable integration testing scripts is paramount for maintaining quality in production-ready applications that are continuously developed over time.
+Integration tests were not added due to the high effort needed (setting up Testcontainers for database mocking, scenario listing for happy path and edge cases, additional test environment configuration, etc.) which unfortunately I'm no longer able to cover in the time allotted for this coding challenge.
+Apologies!
+But I'm more than happy to add them in the future.

 ### Database Schema Management
 Requirements may require changes to the data model, and by extension, the database schema.
 Tools like Liquibase can be